SolaceLabs/solace-messaging-demo/README.md

 ### Accessing the Web UI

 You can access the demo Web UI, by browsing to the Aggregator application's URL.
-You can find this URL from Pivotal Apps Manager or through the Cloud Foundry CLI as follows:

-	$ cf apps
-	Getting apps in org demo / space demo as demoUser...
-	OK

-	name                                      requested state   instances   memory   disk   urls cf-solace-messaging-demo-aggregator-app   started           1/1         512M     1G     cf-solace-messaging-demo-aggregator-app.cloudfoundry.io
-	cf-solace-messaging-demo-worker-app       started           1/1         512M     1G     cf-solace-messaging-demo-worker-app.cloudfoundry.io

-In this case the URL would be:

-	cf-solace-messaging-demo-aggregator-app.cloudfoundry.io
+It will be reachable at: `http://localhost:8090` if you kept the default configuration in application.

 The Web UI will look similar to this: